|

 2) A NOCHRI WHO IS NOT HOME

 The Gemara answers that the Beraisa refers to a Nochri who is not home.
-The law is that when a Jew who is not part of the Eruv is not home, he nevertheless forbids the other residents of the Chatzer from carrying.
+The law is that when a Jew who has not joined in the Eruv is not home, his absence is irrelevant and his lack of participation forbids the other residents of the Chatzer from carrying.
+Even though "Dirah b'Lo Ba'alim Lo Shmah Dirah" (when the owner of a house is not present, it is as if his entire house is not there), the Rabanan decreed that we consider the Chatzer as though the owner is present.
 A Nochri, however, should not prohibit his Jewish neighbors from carrying in the courtyard even when he is present (if not for the desire of the Rabanan to deter Jews from living near a Nochri so that they not learn to emulate his ways).
 Therefore, when the Nochri is not home the Jews may carry in the Chatzer.

 Why does the Gemara assume that a Jew who is not home forbids the other residents of the Chatzer from carrying only because of a Gezeirah ("Dirah b'Lo Ba'alim Lo Shmah Dirah")?
 The Gemara could have said simply that one who is absent from his home is considered as though he is residing in his home ("Dirah b'Lo Ba'alim Shmah Dirah").
 Consequently, a Jew forbids his neighbors from carrying even when he is not home, while a Nochri (whose presence forbids Jews from carrying only because of the decree to deter them from living near him in the first place) does not!